Dietetics and Nutrition

 - Coordination with medical staff on nutritional matters

 The department offers full dietary assessment and guidance on how best to meet needs of individual patients.
-From providing nutritional supplementation to complete nutritional support to parenteral nutrition, the D&N department provides the best support for patients suffering from conditions such as obesity, diabetes, heart disease, renal failure, liver disease, cancer, etc.
+From providing nutritional supplementation to complete nutritional support to parenteral nutrition, the Dietetics & Nutrition Department provides the best support for patients suffering from conditions such as obesity, diabetes, heart disease, renal failure, liver disease, cancer, etc.

 We bring innovation to work when it comes to identifying and helping patients during their stay at the hospital.
 Some of the steps we take to care for patients vulnerable to undernourishment are: